Microkubes/microkubes-website/docs/Deployments.md

 # Microkubes Helm Chart

-This directory contains a Kubernetes chart to deploy [Microkubes](https://github.com/Microkubes/microkubes) cluster.
+This directory contains a helm chart for deploying [Microkubes](https://github.com/Microkubes/microkubes) on a kubernetes cluster.
 The helm chart implements all the relevant configuration parameters that can be configured through  a [value file](https://github.com/Microkubes/microkubes/blob/helm/kubernetes/helm/microkubes/values.yaml) or directly on command line.
 Also the helm chart supports deploying using an ingress to kubernetes clusters that have a configured ingress controller.

 ## Prerequisites Details